MiningHQ/bootcamp/bootcamp_en/mining-software.md

 You'll need some mining software, also known as a miner.

-Below are some of the most well known miners for Cryptonight:
+Below are some of the most well-known miners for Cryptonight:

 <a target="_blank" class="text-link text-primary" href="https://github.com/fireice-uk/xmr-stak">xmr-stak<i class="fa fa-fw fa-external-link"></i></a><br />
 Supports CPU, Nvidia and AMD GPU<br />